A Funny Thing Happened on the Way to the Forum: Original Broadway

 A Funny Thing Happened on the Way to the Forum opened on Broadway on May 8, 1962, at the Alvin Theatre, and then transferred to the Mark Hellinger Theatre and the Majestic Theatre, where the show closed on August 29, 1964, after 964 performances and 8 previews.

 The show's creators sought Phil Silvers for the lead role of Pseudolus, but he turned them down, allegedly because he would have to perform onstage without his glasses, and his vision was so poor that he feared tripping into the orchestra pit.
 He is also quoted as turning down the role for being "Sgt.
 Bilko in a toga".
 (Silvers eventually played the role – wearing his glasses – in a 1972 revival.
 In the film, he played Marcus Lycus.)
 Milton Berle also passed on the role.
 Eventually, Zero Mostel was cast.

 During out-of-town tryouts the show attracted little business and did not play well.
-Jerome Robbins was called in to give advice and make changes.
+Jerome Robbins, to whom the show had originally been offered but who turned it down, was called in to give advice and make changes.
+In the interim, Joshua Logan was invited to direct, but according to Sondheim was rejected "because he wanted too much male nudity."
+It was then offered to veteran director George Abbott, who found it to be difficult to handle alone.
 The biggest change Robbins made was adding a new opening number to replace "Love Is in the Air" and introduce the show as a bawdy, wild comedy.
 Stephen Sondheim wrote the song "Comedy Tonight" for this new opening.
 From that point on, the show was a success.

 It was directed by George Abbott and produced by Hal Prince, with choreography by Jack Cole and uncredited staging and choreography by Robbins.
 The scenic and costume design was by Tony Walton.
 The wardrobe is on display at the Costume World Broadway Collection in Pompano Beach, Florida.
 The lighting design was by Jean Rosenthal.
 Along with Mostel, the musical featured a cast of seasoned performers, including Jack Gilford (Mostel's friend and fellow blacklist member), David Burns, John Carradine, Ruth Kobart, and Raymond Walburn.
 The young lovers were played by Brian Davies and Preshy Marker.
 Karen Black, originally cast as the ingenue, was replaced out of town.

 The show won six Tony Awards, including Best Musical, Best Actor (Mostel), Best Supporting Actor (Burns), Best Book, and Best Director.
 The score, Sondheim's first Broadway production for which he wrote both music and lyrics, did not earn a nomination.